 Selective ovarian venous catheterization has been used to aid in the diagnosis and localisation of androgen secreting tumours, but studies have showed limited diagnostic accuracy.
 A case series of 136 women by Levens et al reported a diagnostic accuracy of only 66% of women with ovarian androgen-producing tumours.

-Management of both OH and VOT is with either bilateral laparoscopic salpingo-oophrectomy in addition to lifestyle measures and insulin sensitization with metformin.
+Definitive management of both OH and VOT is with either bilateral laparoscopic salpingo-oophrectomy in addition to lifestyle measures and insulin sensitization with metformin.
 However, suppression of gonadotropins with long-acting GnRH analogues is an alternative medical management strategy for both VOT and OH.
 Anti-androgen therapy with either cyproterone acetate or spironolactone can also be used to lower serum testosterone and improve the clinical symptoms of hyperandrogenism.

 Mamooee et al ( vi)